jbierfeldt/gameroom-js/packages/server/README.md

 A simple library for Node.JS that allows you to rapidly develop stateful, socketed multiplayer games and web applications.
 For use in conjunction with the client library [@gameroom-js/client](https://github.com/jbierfeldt/gameroom-js/tree/master/packages/client).

+The three main classes in the gameroom-js server library are `GameRoom`, `ConnectionController`, and `ClientController`.

 ## Quickstart